Looking to plan the ultimate Joshua Tree day trip? Then you’re in the right place!

 You can pull over at the side of the road – subject to parking availability – and visit the rock quickly for photos.

-Otherwise you may follow a 1.7 miles (2.7 km) trail that weaves you through all the yucca plants and desert landscape to Skull Rock and surrounding boulders.
-Parking and the trailhead is located just east of the Jumbo Rocks Campground.
+Otherwise, you may follow a 1.7-mile (2.7 km) trail that weaves you through all the yucca plants and desert landscape to Skull Rock and surrounding boulders.
+Parking and the trailhead are located just east of the Jumbo Rocks Campground.

 Bear in mind that as with Arch Rock, Skull Rock gets very crowded during the busier seasons.
 You will want to plan your schedule carefully to get there early.